For ease of use, we have provided Suzanne Lewis-Johnson’s report formatted for web viewing below. You may also read the original PDF copy.

 3) False disclosures happen but are extremely rare, particularly in multiples.

 4) Lack of conviction does not mean abuse did not happen.
-Most instances never see a courtroom at all.
+Most instances never see a

 As standard protocol, when an allegation of sexual abuse occurs, it should immediately be reported to law enforcement.
 The merit of an allegation should never be investigated or weighed internally first.
 In the SANKEY matter, adult after adult became aware of allegations without reporting abuse suspicions.
 Waiting for the arrival of TOM RANDALL, SANKEY’s founder and financial benefactor, who had no specialized training as a child forensic interviewer or law enforcement officer, was the wrong course.
 Waiting allows potential abuse to continue and evidence to disappear.
 Questioning by untrained individuals inhibits the ability to prosecute by undermining the credibility of victim statements or causing them to recant truthful disclosures.